jklsnt/taproot3/src/mathematics/linear_algebra/KBx2AExercises.md

 ### Linear Dependence Lemma
 - Why do we care that j is the largest element? #question
 	- So we can add up everything before it?
 Just arbitrary?
+	- Oh, so we can cancel *everything* after it.
+	- Can also choose the smallest, it's just about segmenting

 - How does 2.22 work? #question
 	- To get to 2.22, subtract everything but $a_j v_j$ from both sides of $a_1v_1+...+a_mv_m=0$